What are the best HMO plans in the Philippines? Are you looking for the best prepaid HMO cards?

 - First impression.
 Are they responsive?
 Is the customer service great?

 - Convenience.
 Are the accredited clinics, hospitals and other medical facilities near your place of work or residence?

 - Feedback.
 Ask around.
 There may be someone you know who has acquired a plan, had availed of the service, and has many first-hand feedback about the provider.

 How can you make sure that it is a legitimate HMO company?

 The company should be registered with Insurance Commission so you’d know they’re legitimate.
 Some companies are members of national groups, such as Philippine Association of Health Maintenance Organization Companies (PAHMOC) or the Association of Health Maintenance Organizations of the Philippines, Inc. (AHMOPI)

 3. Fill out the application forms in good faith.

-Once you have narrow down your choices and decided on one plan, prepare the initial premium payment.
-Several would require that you put up at least the first month’s payment, others would ask you to pay six months in advance.
+Once you have narrow down your choices and decide on one plan, prepare the initial premium payment.
+Several company would require that you put up at least the first month’s payment, others would ask you to pay six months in advance.